 She provides immigration representation and assistance to victims of domestic violence as referred by Sanctuary.
 Julie also works pro bono with The Studio School to provide immigration representation to school teachers in need of nonimmigrant visas.

-Julie worked pro bono with The 9/11 Project-New York Lawyers for the Public Interest where she provided immigration representation to
+Julie worked pro bono with The 9/11 Project-New York Lawyers for the Public Interest where she provided immigration representation to family of victim of 9/11 and obtained U.S. permanent resident status for immediate family under special provisions of the USA Patriot Act.

 Ethan is a partner resident in Fragomen's New York office.
 His practice is limited to Immigration and Nationality law.
 During his 25 years with the firm, Ethan has been lead engagement partner for major corporate clients and has overseen all aspects of employment-based immigration including the full range of nonimmigrant and immigrant visas, naturalization and citizenship issues,compliance concerns, policy development and program management.